Felon Voting Rights

 Can I register to vote and vote if I am on parole?

-No. You cannot register to vote or vote until it has been two full years since the completion of your sentence, including any parole term.
+No. You cannot register to vote or vote until you have completed your sentence, including any parole term.

 Can I register to vote and vote if I received a pardon for a felony conviction?